-They're still going to have to take medicine, still going to have to go to the doctor for the rest of their life, still have to see specialists for their complications.
+They're still going to have to take medicine, still going to have to go to the doctor for the rest of their life, and still have to see specialists for their complications.
 On and on.

 They assume everyone is coming from the same healthy place.
 But all our bodies are different, our genetics are different, and for some, the struggle is harder than others.

-Even if a diabetic is reaching their goals for awhile, sometimes the intense work doesn't feel worth the end result.
-This is called diabetic burnout and it's the biggest reason diabetics give up trying.
+Even if a diabetic is reaching their goals for a while, sometimes the intense work doesn't feel worth the end result.
+This is called diabetic burnout, and it's the biggest reason diabetics give up trying.

 3. Depression And Anxiety

 I knew I'd probably get diabetes someday.
-It runs in my family and my family members are by no means fat.
+It runs in my family, and my family members are by no means fat.
 My father, for instance, walks several miles every day and eats low carb, he's average weight, and he still has diabetes.